ManuelRausch/StatConfR/README.md

 ### Documentation

-The documentation of each function of the currently installed version of `statConfR` can be accessed by typing ?*functionname* into the console.
+The documentation of each function of the currently installed version of `statConfR` can be accessed by typing *?functionname* into the console.

 ## Contributing to the package